DISCERNING READERS

 • Blog

-Insights into the Character of Thomas J. Watson Sr.
+Insights into the Character of Tom Watson Sr.

 Insights into Tom Watson Sr.'s Character

-Consider these comments on Tom Watson Sr.'s character which were said or written over the expanse of his 50+ year career as a businessman, humanitarian and philanthropist—most of which came toward the end of his life.
-He represented our country to the world through organizations like the International Chamber of Commerce and the Carnegie Endowment for International Peace.
+Consider these comments on Tom Watson Sr.'s character which were said or written over the expanse of his fifty-year, business career—most of which came toward the end of his life.
+They recognize him not only as a businessman but as a great humanitarian and philanthropist.
+He represented our country to the world through organizations like the International Chamber of Commerce, the Carnegie Endowment for International Peace, and as the International Commissioner of the Boys Scouts of America.

 The comments come from an eclectic, worldwide audience that is rarely found in a single person’s circle of friends.
 This is also not a comprehensive list.
 Many have been left out just because of time and effort, and possible reader fatigue, in attempting to publish and/or read them all.